vancouver bujinkan ninjutsu image

 As soon as he graduated from the University of British Columbia with a BA in Psychology, John left Canada once again for Japan to continue in his training.
 Living less than an hour from the dojo, he trained for his 7 year duration with Soke Hatsumi and the Japanese Shihan, including Shiraishi Sensei, Senno Sensei, Noguchi Sensei and many others.
 He of course also trained with many of the other top practitioners from across the globe, and considers himself one of the luckiest people in the world because of this experience.
 Few people are granted the opportunity to train with Soke Hatsumi in person, and far fewer still have had the honour of training with him and the other Shihan for more than half a decade.

 After passing the Godan Test, and attaining his 5th degree black belt, John became fully qualified to open his own Bujinkan dojo and also has the authority to rank other members up to Yondan (4th degree black belt).
-The only person in the world able to grant a higher rank is Soke Hatsumi himself.

 Schedule & Fees